avajs/ava/docs/recipes/babel.md

 Note that this *does not* stop AVA from compiling your test files using Babel.

+You **must** disable the preset by configuring it in the `testOptions`.
+AVA will still apply the preset if you configure it in other files (for instance a `.babelrc` file).
+This is [due to a Babel issue](https://github.com/babel/babel/issues/7920).

 ## Preserve ES module syntax

 By default AVA's stage-4 preset will convert ES module syntax to CommonJS.
 This can be disabled: